bwInfoSec/schwachstellenmgmt/README.md

 4. ZIP files ([email address].zip) are created from the folder from step 1
     - The ZIP file is protected with a password
-    - The password for the ZIP file is communicated via a one-time secret link
+    - The password for the ZIP file is communicated via a one-time link

 5. ZIP files are uploaded
     - The uploaded files are marked with the tag created
     - A link to the uploaded file is created
     - The link will only be valid for x days
     - Nextcloud access is also protected with a password
-    - The password for Nextcloud access is provided via a one-time secret link
+    - The password for Nextcloud access is provided via a one-time link

 6. Two different emails are sent to one recipient
-    - The first contains the link to the file in the Nextcloud + a one-time secret link to the password for the ZIP file
+    - The first contains the link to the file in the Nextcloud + a one-time link to the password for the ZIP file
-    - The second contains a one-time secret link to the password for the Nextcloud
+    - The second contains a one-time link to the password for the Nextcloud